Matija8/Faks-Js-Minesweeper/README.md

 ### Controls:

 * #### Left-click   - open a cell.
 If the cell containes a mine you lose.
 First cell of a game is never a mine.
 * #### Right-click  - place/remove mine flag.
 Use to prevent yourself from left-clicking a closed cell.
-* #### Middle-click - highlight adjacent cells or open them if enough mine flags are set.
+* #### Middle-click - highlight adjacent cells and open them if enough mine flags are set.

 ### Notes:

 * #### Timer starts from the first cell left-click.
-* #### You can change the number of rows, columns or mines in the "Minesweeper/javascripts/app.js" file (lines 5-7).